Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 hand while holding the follower's right arm so you can perform the 1.25 counter-clockwise turn under the follower's arm.
 You will end up in [open] position because you never let go of the follower's right arm.

+#### Right-side inside turn into starter position

+Start in an [open] position.
+Steps 1 through 3& are the same as in a [right-side inside turn].
+Make sure step 3 is a back step, not a step in place.
+On step 4, do not step into the slot with your left foot.
+Instead, cross in front of your right leg with your left leg while moving toward the 6 o'clock direction.
+On steps 5&6 uncross your right leg while moving slightly in the 6 o'clock direction.
+Your steps will be smaller because you should already be in a [starter] position.

+On steps 3& you should be in a shadow position, meaning the follower's back should be in front of you, so place your right-hand fingertips in between the follower's shoulder blades.
+Make there is no gap between you right-hand wrist and the follower's armpit once you go into [starter] position.

 ### Left-side passes